About Queen of Cups

 When I drift into your Tarot cards, you can guess I will extol the virtues of listening to your own conch shell (the intuitive oracle within) to discern deeper understanding about the energy that moves around you, and your connection with it.

 Some symbols of the Queen of Cups:

-Ocean symbol meanings deal with infinite possibilities.
+Ocean: Ocean symbol meanings deal with infinite possibilities.
 Consider the ocean, and you will be considering the essence of vastness, mystery, and depth.
-It seems in exhaustible and the holder of wonderous things unseen.
-When the oceans in the cards crash their waves against our consciousness, it is time to pay homage to the great divine - meaning we should recognize the burgeoning power around us, the animating force that runs through us - the expansive and expressive nature of the universe.
+It seems inexhaustible and the holder of wonderous things unseen.
+When the oceans in the cards crash their waves against our consciousness, it is time to pay homage to the great divine – meaning we should recognize the burgeoning power around us, the animating force that runs through us – the expansive and expressive nature of the universe.
 In other words, we must acknowledge that there may be other (higher) powers at work in our lives and it may be time to release our control in order to allow these powers to open up incredible opportunities to us.
-Swim through other oceans in the cards.
+Get more about the symbolic meaning of water here.

-Shells and shellfish deal with cycles, regeneration, and protection.
-These creatures are lunar symbols; they cast off their shells for new onces, and this is where the rebirth/cycling association plays its part.
-The protective symbolizm is evident in the hard spiney exo-skeleton found with these creatures.
-This refers to the protetion of that which is sacred and holy.
-When shells surface in the Queen of Cups card, we're reminded of the cyclical nature in our lives and what protection we may need for the path on which we See another shellfish in the cards.
+Shells and Shellfish: Shells and shellfish deal with cycles, regeneration, and protection.
+These creatures are lunar symbols; they cast off their shells for new ones, and this is where the rebirth/cycling association plays its part.
+The protective symbolism is evident in the hard spiny exo-skeleton found with these creatures.
+This refers to the protection of that which is sacred and holy.
+When shells surface in the Queen of Cups card, we’re reminded of the cyclical nature in our lives and what protection we may need on our path.
+Get more about symbolic lobster meaning here.